deltacodepl/retryjoin.pl/data/blog/aws-cloud-custodian.md

         principal_id_tag: principal-id
 ```

+We have used here RunInstances event from CloudTrail with company of JMESPath id

+> responseElements.instancesSet.items[].instanceId

-we have used here RunInstances event from CloudTrail with company of JMESPath id responseElements.instancesSet.items[].instanceId, filter by absent tag, and principalId from logs as well which let us easly identify owner of the EC2 instance.
+filter by absent tag, and principalId from logs as well which let us easly identify owner of the EC2 instance.

+You can play with bunch of different examples from theirs docs https://cloudcustodian.io/docs/aws/examples/index.html .